Chukobyte/learn-engine-dev/docs/game_loop_and_sdl/game_loop_introduction.md

 ## Logger

-As we add more functionality and systems to the game it will be useful to make logging statements for debugging, erorr, etc...
-The `Logger` class will be used for this purpose throughout the engine.
+As we add more functionality and systems to the game it will be useful to make logging statements for debugging, error, etc...
+The `Logger` class will be used for this purpose throughout ***Red Engine***.

 ```cpp
 #ifndef LOGGER_H